 - VRS – (Virtual Routing and Switching) and NSG (Network Services Gateway) — Data plane

-The main differences between the VNS and the VCS are its components, In VNS, it uses NSG for the WAN connectivity whereas VCS VRS would take care of the data center connectivity.
+The main differences between the VNS and the VCS are its components, In VNS, it uses NSG for the WAN connectivity whereas VCS, the VRS would take care of the data center data plane connectivity.

 The NSG and VRS are the same Openvswitch but NSG supports IPsec, of course, it has to connect to the internet for the SD-WAn connectivity, However, VRS doesn’t support IPsec because it uses internally in the datacenter.